rabeeshm/BCL-developer-docs/en/video-cloud/playback-api/assets/playback-api.md

     encoding_rate -> avg_bitrate

-The following types of image sources are returned.
-Within these arrays of maps, we currently only include "src" with the url.
-More fields might be returned in the future.

-     thumbnail_sources
-     poster_sources

-These are **deprecated** fields that return information on a single image.
-These fields are no longer enough where there may be both https and http images, and perhaps more renditions of images in the future.

-    thumbnail poster
+### Playlist Response

-In the case of a playlist call, you will receive a vector of the above.
+In the case of a playlist call, you will receive some fields about the whole playlist and a vector of zero or more videos described above.

+    {
+      "account_id": "107767373001"
+      "created_at": "2010-07-12T22:43:30.290Z",
+      "description": null,
+      "id": "111592530001",
+      "name": "Play One",
+      "reference_id": null,
+      "type": "EXPLICIT",
+      "updated_at": "2010-07-12T22:51:25.055Z",

+      "videos": [
+        {
+          "name": "Avatar_MakingAScene_Featurette",
+          "reference_id": "AvatarMakingShort",
+          "long_description": null,
+          "duration": 595560,
+          "description": "Video",
+          ... more video fields ...
+        },
+        ... more videos ...
+      ]
+    }

+See the CMS api documentation for playlists for a description of these fields.

+    account_id created_at description id name reference_id
+    type updated_at videos

 ## Headers